w3c/web-advertising/support_for_advertising_use_cases.md

 ## View-through Site Personalization

 When a site/brand wants to customize the content of their web pages based off of the user having seen a particular ad or opened a particular email.
 This is often about a consistent, more straight-forward user experience - so if a brand shows someone a particular product/sale, and then that user shows up at their site, the user doesn't have to dig around to find out what they're interested in.
 This use case might be covered by the same methods as view-through attribution - but this particular use case does require it to be available in real-time.

+## Click-through Site Personalization

+When someone clicks a link to a website, that URL might encode information that can be used to personalize the experience.
+It might be a link to a particular offer or product.
+It might be a link that is specific to a particular marketing campaign.
+It might be personalized to the person themself.

+One special call out relates to "Landing Page Personalization".
+In the case that the website is accessed by a click on an ad, the website owner may work with the Ad-Tech provider to customize the link based on data provided by the Ad-Tech provider, the website owner or both.